HarshitaKhare28/golang_project/README.md

-# 🦫 Next.js + Go Backend Test Project
+# 📝 Next.js + Go Backend Notes App

-This project is a **small proof of concept** to explore how a Go backend can work seamlessly with a modern Next.js frontend.
+This project is a **small proof of concept** showing how a Go backend can perform CRUD operations (create, read, delete) and connect seamlessly with a modern Next.js frontend.

-It isn’t a production-ready application — just a lightweight setup to test APIs, learn how to connect the two, and see live data flowing from Go to Next.js.
+It isn’t a production-ready app — just a lightweight setup to practice full-stack basics, build a simple notes feature, and learn how frontend & backend can talk over APIs.
-Ideal for practicing full-stack basics and experimenting with integration!

 ---

 ## ✨ What this project does
-- Starts a small **Go HTTP server** with multiple endpoints:
+- Starts a simple **Go HTTP server** with these endpoints:
-  - `/api/hello` → returns hello message
-  - `/api/time` → returns current server time
-  - `/api/random` → returns random number
-  - `/api/quote` → returns random quote
+  - `GET /api/notes` → get all notes
+  - `POST /api/notes/create` → add a new note
-  - `/api/greet?name=Harshita` → returns greeting
+  - `DELETE /api/notes/delete?id=ID` → delete a note
-- Uses **Next.js frontend** (with TypeScript) to call these APIs and show results
+- Uses **Next.js frontend** (TypeScript) to:
+  - Display the list of notes
+  - Add new notes
+  - Delete notes
-- Styled with **Tailwind CSS** + light animations & gradients
+- Styled with **Tailwind CSS** → gradient background, rounded cards, smooth animations
-- Uses ESLint for linting and clean code
+- Uses ESLint for clean & consistent code

 ---